bmild/autoinv/README.md

 ## Example applications

+See the Jupyter notebook file `AutoinvExamples.ipynb` to see working code for all of these examples.

 ### HDR+ merge: inverting array reshaping

 The HDR+ algorithm jointly denoises a burst of `B` images.
 In order to provide robustness, it merges the images together one small tile at a time.
 These tiles overlap by 50% in each dimension, so every pixel is actually contained in 4 different merged tiles.
 A smooth windowing function is used to interpolate between the 4 tiles.